TechnologyEnthusiast/Get-DotNetRelease/README.md

-# Get-DotNetRelease
+# Get-DotNetReleaseVersion
-This function is used to find .NET Framework 4.5 and newer versions using PowerShell
+This function uses PowerShell to open the registry and find .NET Framework 4.5 and newer versions
 # Example Usage
-Get-DotNetRelease -ComputerName 'ComputerName'
+Get-DotNetReleaseVersion -ComputerName 'Server01'